netmeld/netmeld/datastore/README.md

 All of the detected services, banner grabs, and vulnerability information is linked to the IP address and port to which that information pertains.

+It is important to note that "to which that information pertains" may in fact mean the host which is leveraging the service and not the server itself.
+To help distinguish, `network_services` contains services which are discovered from a network perspective (e.g., `nmap` scan) where as `device_ip_servers` contains services which are discovered from a local/device perspective (e.g., `ss` or `netstat` output) and contains a flag to denote if the service is local or not.

 Examples of some of the port and service stores include:
-`ports`, `services`, `ports_services`, `operating_systems`,
+`ports`, `network_services`, `device_ip_servers`, `operating_systems`,
-`ssh_host_algorithms`, `ssh_host_public_keys`,
-`nse_results`, `nessus_results`,
+`ssh_host_algorithms`, `ssh_host_public_keys`, `nse_results`, `nessus_results`,
 and the `raw_*` store versions of most of these.
+The `Service` object attempts to *correctly* bin services into the appropriate location (primary determinant being is there a device-id).
+For the rest, examples include:
+`Port`, `OperatingSystem`, and several objects which are tool specific.

 DEVICES
 -------

 The Netmeld data store contains various locations for storing specific information about networked devices.
-The information about devices usually comes from configuration files for or the output of commands executed on devices.
+The information about devices usually comes from configuration files or the output of commands executed on devices.
 The device-focused stores contain information about the device name, network interfaces, and other device configuration properties.
 The device's network interfaces are then linked to the appropriate MAC addresses and IP addresses in the address stores.

 All tools that insert data into the device-focused stores must have an appropriate value to put in the `device_id` column.
-Therefore, most of the device-focused tools require specifying a `--device-id` option on the command line.
+Therefore, all of the device-focused tools require specifying a `--device-id` option on the command line.
-However, some tools are able to automatically extract the device-id from the device's configuration files.
+While some tools are able to (and will) automatically extract, potentially multiple, device-id(s) from a device configuration file, this has proven to be more confusing to analysts and adds uncessesary complexity to tracking pedigree.
+So tools default to the provided `--device-id` and append the extracted portion to the provided when appropriate (e.g., virtual router config data).

 Examples of some of the device stores include:
 `devices`, `device_interfaces`, `device_interface_summaries`,
 `device_mac_addrs`, `device_ip_addrs`, `device_mac_addrs_ip_addrs`,
 `device_ip_routes`, `device_virtualizations`,
 and the `raw_*` store versions of most of these.
+Almost every object contains the ability to pass and store a device-id, however the `DeviceInformation` object primarily enables the usage and logic.

 TOOL FUNDAMENTALS